lansingcodes/slackbot/deploy/README.md

 2. Create an IAM user with `policy.json` as a policy for that user
 3. Add AWS credentials to CircleCI

+Finally, we need to setup the slack inviter

+1. Add the `slackinrc.sample` file as `slackinrc` to the lubot home directory and update as necessary.

 ## Debugging

 Several commands are useful for debugging lubot server side.
 This requires the